 Once you know what you plan to power, you’ll need to consider how long and how often you’ll be using your overland solar setup.
 If you will only use it for weekend camping trips, you could most likely go with a lower capacity system than if you are prepping for a months-long overland trip.

-Also, consider what opportunities will you have to recharge the power station.
-If you will be driving frequently for long distances during your trip, you can recharge your power station from your vehicle.
-If you plan to set up camp for long periods of time, you can use your solar panel to charge the power station while in camp.
+Also, consider what opportunities you will have to recharge.
+If you will be driving frequently for long distances during your trip, you can recharge your batteries from your vehicle.
+If you plan to set up camp for long periods of time, you can use your solar panel to charge the batteries while in camp.

 Every situation is different but, generally speaking, if you plan to use less power, take shorter trips, or have frequent opportunities to recharge, a smaller system will suffice.
 If you will use more power, are going on longer trips, and/or have fewer opportunities to recharge, a larger system might be warranted.

 If you want to make sure you have enough power for your needs and have the cargo capacity, err on the side of purchasing a larger system.
 A larger capacity system can capture energy from the sun more quickly, has greater storage capacity, can power a wider range of devices, and will require recharging less frequently.

 Alternatives to Portable Solar Systems